 At some point in your life, you have likely pondered why people behave in certain ways.
 Or wondered why certain things seem to always happen.
 Your own interests can be a rich source of ideas for your psychology experiments.

 As you are trying to come up with a topic or hypothesis, try focusing on the subjects that fascinate you the most.
-If you have a particular interest in a topic such as memory, attention, development, personality, social behavior, or language, look for ideas that answer questions about the topic that you and others may have.
+If you have a particular interest in a topic, look for ideas that answer questions about the topic that you and others may have.
 Examples of topics you might choose to explore include:

 This can be a fun opportunity to investigate something that appeals to your interests.

 Read About Classic Experiments

 Sometimes reviewing classic psychological experiments that have been done in the past can give you great ideas for your own psychology experiments.
 For example, the false memory experiment above is inspired by the classic memory study conducted by Elizabeth Loftus.

 Textbooks can be a great place to start looking for topics, but you might want to expand your search to research journals.
 When you find a study that sparks your interest, read through the discussion section.
 Researchers will often indicate ideas for future directions that research could take.